GabyUSTC/lds-homepage/content/authors/chengpengli/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Chengpeng Li is a second-year Master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiang Wang.
-His research interests includes Recommender System, Reinforcement Learning and Large language Model.
+Chengpeng Li is a four-year (硕博连读第四年) PhD student at the USTC Lab for Data Science, where she is supervised by Prof. Xiang Wang.
+His research interests include  large language model for reasoning and large language model alignment.